zachmay/inventorium/report.md

     run port $ logStdout $ app config
 ```

-In Haskell, the `main` function always has type `IO ()`: intuitively, `main` is a pure function that lazily returns a computation
+In Haskell, the `main` function always has type `IO ()`: intuitively, `main` is a pure function that returns a lazy computation
-that will result in the value `()`, the "unit" value we have seen before.
-Our program actually gets executed when the Haskell
+that will ultimately result in the value `()`, the "unit" value we have seen before.
+Our program actually gets executed
-run-time forces the full evaluation of that lazy value.
+when the Haskell run-time forces the full evaluation of that lazy computation.

 First, we need to know what port to listen to for API requests.
 In our application's architecture, API requests are forwarded
 from the HTTP server to the API server on a port defined in `docker-compose.yml`.
 This port number is assigned to an
-environment variable in the API server container.
+environment variable in the API server container by `docker-compose`.
 We use `lookupSetting` to retrieve this value:

 ```